VCWVL/wede5020-poe-SonavNaidoo16/README.md

 -Fixed missing information such as publication years, URLs, and access dates.
 -Proofread all references to ensure consistency and accuracy.
--Added responsive design pictures into the ReadMe
+-Added responsive design pictures into the ReadMe -Fixed the lack of dept for part 2 of the change log

 ## Referencing: